-Mr. Lim Guan Shiun, a Malaysian and aged 27, was appointed to the Board on 21 May 2014.
+Mr. Lim Guan Shiun, a Malaysian and aged 28, was appointed as an alternate director to Dato' Lim Kang Poh on 21 May 2014.
 He graduated with a Bachelor of Engineering (Hons) in Civil Engineering and Master of Science in Management of Projects from University of Manchester.

-Mr. Lim Guan Shiun is currently the Executive Director of Astral Asia Berhad, a position he has held since 2013.
-He is also the General Manager of Tasja Development Sdn.
-Bhd.
+Mr. Lim Guan Shiun is currently the Executive Director of Astral Asia Bhd, a position he has held since 2013.
+He is also the General Manager of Tasja Development Sdn Bhd.

-Mr. Lim Guan Shiun is the son of Dato' Lim Kang Poh and the nephew of Tan Sri Dato' Lim Kang Hoo and Tan Sri Dato' Lim Kang Yew.
-He is the cousin to Mr. Lee Hun Kheng and alternate director to Dato' Lim Kang Poh.
+Mr. Lim Guan Shiun is the son of Dato' Lim Kang Poh and a nephew of Tan Sri Dato' Lim Kang Hoo and Tan Sri Dato' Lim Kang Yew.
+He is a cousin to Mr. Lee Hun Kheng.
 Mr. Lim Guan Shiun does not hold any shares in PLS.